Skip to Content

 As your hair grows, split ends travel up the shaft, so regular trims nip damage in the bud.

-For optimal hair growth, aim to trim before splits surpass half an inch.
+For optimal hair growth, aim to trim before splits surpass half an inch, and consider using methi for hair growth to strengthen follicles and promote healthy hair.

 This preserves integrity so your locks can thrive.